jimhigson/oboe.js/README.md

 **Clarinet** supports use as a node stream.
 This hasn't been implemented in Oboe but it should be quite easy to do.

-# TODO
-* For Node, this should work with standard node streams
-* Oboe should also use standard js promises
-* Support for http request params when fetching via ajax
-* More error handling